cabforum/servercert/docs/BR.md

   2. MUST NOT include semantics that will mislead the Relying Party about certificate information verified by the CA.
   3. MUST be DER encoded according to the relevant ASN.1 module defining the `otherName` `type-id` and `value`.

+CAs SHALL NOT include additional names unless the CA is aware of a reason for including the data in the Certificate.

 #### 7.1.2.11 Common Certificate Fields

 This section contains several fields that are common among multiple certificate profiles.
 However, these fields may not be common among all certificate profiles.
 Before issuing a certificate, the CA MUST ensure the certificate contents, including the contents of each field, complies in whole with all of the requirements of at least one Certificate Profile documented in [Section 7.1.2](#712-certificate-content-and-extensions).